CrazzyPhoton/OptraEth/README.md

-# OptraEth Mern
+# OptraEth

 ## Overview

-OptraEth Mern is a full-stack blockchain application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack and Reown(WalletConnect) functionality to connect with the Ethereum blockchain.
+OptraEth is a full-stack blockchain application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack and Reown(WalletConnect) functionality to connect with the Ethereum blockchain.
 Currently this app allows you to join the waitlist of OptraEth which is a Opinion Trading based application.

+Visit the app hosted on Vercel: https://optra-eth-mern-frontend.vercel.app/

-This guide provides instructions on how to set up and run the application locally.
+The below guide provides instructions on how to set up and run the application locally.

 ## Prerequisites

-**Before you begin, ensure you have the following things installed and configured:**
+**Before running the app, ensure you have the following things installed and configured:**

 - **[Node.js](https://nodejs.org/)** : Download and install Nodejs.
 - **[Git](https://git-scm.com/downloads)** : Download and install Git.